 EMPHDX asked if the person (aged 18 or older) had ever been diagnosed with emphysema.
 Persons aged 17 or younger were coded as "Inapplicable" (-1).
-Beginning in 2008, the age of diagnosis for emphysema (EMPHAGED) is included in this file.
+The age of diagnosis for emphysema (EMPHAGED) is included in this file.
 This variable is top-coded to 85 years of age.